Adaptive Estimation of Nonparametric Geometric Graphs: The Sphere Example, Prelude of Symmetric Compact Spaces

 \begin{corollary} Assume that $\bp$ belongs to the Weighted Sobolev space $ Z^s_{\bw_\beta}((-1,1))$.
 Then there exists a constant $C>0$ depending only on $\| \bp \|^*_{Z^s_{\bw_\beta}((-1,1))}$, $s$ and $\bd$ such that

 \end{corollary} This means that the algorithm automatically adapts $\widehat R$ to the unknown smoothness $s$ of $\bp$: it chooses a small resolution level for smooth functions and a greater $\widehat R$ for irregular functions, that provides the best result in each case.
-Assuring that this is the optimal rate of convergence is beyond the scope of this paper but we believe that it cannot converge faster than $n^{-\frac{2 s }{2s +(\bd-1)}}$, since it is the usual rate for estimating a function in a $(\bd -1)$-dimensional context.

 The final step is to define the following estimator of envelope $\bp$ by